PSG forward Choupo-Moting chills with Nigerian music star Burna Boy | Goal.com

 Choupo-Moting is currently on the sidelines recovering from a thigh injury and missed his side's 5-1 win over Lyon in Coupe de France on Wednesday.

-His last outing for PSG was against third division club Pau back in January where he played for 84 minutes.
+His last outing for PSG was against third division club Pau back in January, where he played 84 minutes.

-Burna Boy was in Paris and other French cities for his concerts this week which were confirmed to be sold out.
+Burna Boy was in Paris and other French cities for his concerts this week which were sold out.

 So far this season, the former Stoke City forward has played 17 games across all competitions for Thomas Tuchel's side with five goals to his name.